rachelcarmena/rachelcarmena.github.io/_posts/2018-01-06-living-a-coderetreat-as-a-facilitator.md

 * **Codurance**, for this opportunity.
 * **Global Day of Coderetreat** organization, for their kindness and keeping this event alive year after year.
-* <a href="https://www.meetup.com/es-ES/Barcelona-Software-Craftsmanship" target="_blank">Barcelona Software Craftsmanship Community</a>, for promoting the event.
+* [Barcelona Software Craftsmanship Community](https://www.meetup.com/es-ES/Barcelona-Software-Craftsmanship), for promoting the event.
 * my colleague **Robert Firek**, for his ideas, advice and support.
 * my colleagues **Erik Torres** and **Nacho García**, for their support, before, during and after the event.
 It would have been impossible without their great help.
 * my colleagues **Iván Badia** and **Daniel Pérez**, for attending the event and sharing time together.